 Each exhibit is judged separately and will be judged on its own merit, in competition with other exhibits in its grade level.
-Judges will give consideration to the degree to which the judging criteria standards have been met.
-Three judges will evaluate each exhibit using a point system giving up to the maximum value and their decision is final.
-Since we do not make any scores known to the public, judges are encouraged to leave constructive notes to help and motivate students.
+The Art Review Committee (ARC) will give consideration to the degree to which the judging criteria standards have been met.
+The ARC will evaluate each exhibit using a point system giving up to the maximum value and their decision is final.
+Since we do not make any scores known to the public, the ARC are encouraged to leave constructive notes to help and motivate students.

-- Each of the exhibit’s three judges will score the exhibit based on the point breakdown as listed below and add up the points for an individual score.
+- Each exhibit will be scored based on the point breakdown as listed below and the points will be added up for an individual score.

-- The individual scores of the three judges are averaged together to form the project’s overall score.
+- The individual scores are averaged together to form the project’s overall score.

 - Each of the sections listed below can be awarded a maximum number of points as listed in each section.
-Adding all sections results in an total possible score of 100 points.
+Adding all sections results in a total possible score of 100 points.

 Creativity & Originality (30 pts)